The Internet Is Torn Over This Video Of Dua Lipa & Lizzo At A Strip Club

 WHY IS HE THROWING THE MONEY LIKE THAT LMFAOOOO BYE pic.twitter.com/e1CQcku0tF— RODEO REMIX🤮🐍 (@AyeLilNasX) January 27, 2020

-Still, messages in support of the "New Rules" singer and her friends more than rivaled the negative tweets, with even more people coming to their defense by pointing out the hypocrisy of shaming strippers while claiming to espouse feminism.
+Still, messages in support of the "New Rules" singer and her friends more than rivalled the negative tweets, with even more people coming to their defence by pointing out the hypocrisy of shaming strippers while claiming to espouse feminism.
 "Just say you hate sex workers and go," one supporter responded, punctuating her point with an eyeroll emoji.

 If Lipa has seen the commotion on the internet, she's not getting involved in it.
 Amidst the Twitter war, the British singer logged on to social media post-Grammys to share a gorgeous photo from the red carpet, captioned only with two heart emojis.
 Talk about unbothered.